DavesCodeMusings/ftpdlite/SAMPLE.md

 _Figure 4: Log output showing PORT command in case you didn't believe me._

 ## Non-Interactive Transfer with wget
 Using wget is handy for scripted transfers, so I tested that too.
-Using wget for download was nearly ten seconds faster than using tnftp, so if you need to get your Rick roll on in a hurry, you know your go-to client.
+Using wget for download was nearly ten seconds faster than using tnftp, so if you need to get your groove on in a hurry, you know your go-to client.

 ```
 $ wget --ftp-user=Felicia --ftp-password=Friday ftp://192.168.10.57//pub/Rick_Astley_-_Never_Gonna_Give_You_Up.mp3